Countly/countly-sdk-cocos2d-x/README.md

 ### About Cocos2d-x SDK

 This repository includes the Countly Cocos2d-x SDK.
-[See thi documentation](http://resources.count.ly/v1.0/docs/cocos2d-x) about how to integrate and use Cocos2d-x SDK to send data to Countly servers.
+[See this documentation](http://resources.count.ly/v1.0/docs/cocos2d-x) about how to integrate and use Cocos2d-x SDK to send data to Countly servers.

 This SDK needs one of Countly mobile analytics & push notifications server editions.
 For more information about different editions, see [comparison table](https://count.ly/compare/).